-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111

 This course is an examination of religious beliefs and practice in the United States.
 Emphasis is placed on mainstream religious traditions and non-traditional religious movements from the Colonial period to the present.
 Upon completion, students should be able to recognize and appreciate the diversity of religious traditions in America.